-And they’re vegan, gluten free and a lot lighter than most pumpkin muffins.
-And I have proof that if you don’t tell people they’re healthy…
+And I have proof that if you don’t tell people they’re healthy…they won’t know.

 I gave one to Graeme the other night, and he happily ate it and even endorsed it with “the Graeme stamp of approval.”
 And then I started detailing how they have less sugar and fat than most pumpkin muffins, and how successful I thought the conversion to vegan and gluten free was.
 I could see his enthusiasm start to wane, so I trailed off.
 And he returned to a lovely state of moist pumpkin muffin enjoyment.